srackham/drake/README.md

   deno [DENO_OPTION...]
 DRAKEFILE [OPTION|VARIABLE|TASK]...

 DESCRIPTION
-  The Drake TypeScript library provides functions for defining and executing build TASKs on the Deno runtime.
+  The Drake TypeScript module provides functions for defining and executing build TASKs on the Deno runtime.

   A DRAKEFILE is a TypeScript module file containing Drake task definitions.